"

-This edited collection aims to provide the first detailed resource for law students, academics and practitioners focused on mainstreaming climate change in legal education in Australia.
+This edited collection provides the first detailed resource for law students, academics and practitioners focused on mainstreaming climate change in legal education in Australia.

-This edited collection will be regularly updated, with new editions reflecting the fast-evolving nature of law and legal practice as it relates to climate change.
+This edited collection is regularly updated, with new editions reflecting the rapidly developing nature of law and legal practice relating to climate change.

 License